 - When choosing the best mineral sunscreen, you want one that uses non-nano particles.
 Nanoparticles are so small they can be absorbed by your skin, which poses a health risk; non-nano zinc oxide and non-nano titanium dioxide use larger particles so the risk of absorption is lower.
 However, and here’s the rub: manufacturers aren’t required to disclose the properties of their nanoparticles, so the terms “nano” and “non-nano” are somewhat meaningless until the FDA issues better guidelines for sunscreen ingredients.
 Still, go with something labeled non-nano until disclosures are required.5

 - Mineral sunscreens may not rub in as easily as chemical sunscreens.
-Most will leave a white coating on the skin and will require extra effort to rub them in.
+Most will leave a white cast or coating on the skin and will require extra effort to rub them in.
 Try not to compare mineral sunscreen to chemical sunscreen.
 The trade off is in the healthier ingredients!
+You’ll get healthier, more natural ingredients but they won’t be as easy to rub in as their chemical counterparts.

 Overall, mineral sunscreens are believed to be a safer alternative to chemical sunscreens.
 But you still have to choose carefully.
 Let’s go over which ingredients to avoid.